 Reported observations from clinical experience may include:

-Deeper wrinkles, sagging eyelid skin, or structural changes usually require additional approaches.
+Deeper wrinkles, sagging eyelid skin, or structural changes usually require additional approaches such as blepharoplasty, filler for tear troughs, or neuromodulator injection managed by a specialist.

 Stem cell face therapy is not a substitute for: